Football in Australia: History of football codes in Australia

-In 1884, rugby challenged Australian for its primacy in Queensland as the popularity of rugby intercolonials against New South Wales rose.
-The following year on the other side of the continent in the Colony of Western Australia, Australian Football began challenging rugby in popularity culminating in the formation of the popular West Australian Football League (and remains the colony's preferred sport to this day).
-By this time Australian Football had permanently established itself in all of the Australian colonies including short lived governing bodies in New South Wales (NSWFA) and Queensland (QFA).
+In 1884, rugby challenged Australian for its primacy in Queensland as the popularity of rugby intercolonials against New South Wales rose.The following year on the other side of the continent in the Colony of Western Australia, Australian rules football began challenging rugby in popularity culminating in the formation of the popular West Australian Football League (and remains the colony's preferred sport to this day).
+By this time Australian rules football had permanently established itself in all of the Australian colonies including short lived governing bodies in New South Wales (NSWFA) and Queensland (QFA).
 The collapse of these two bodies in the 1890s saw rugby union gain a firm stronghold in these states.
 The major exception was the Riverina area of New South Wales close to the Victorian border, and closer to Melbourne than Sydney.

 Like rugby, soccer also grew through the 1880s with the establishment of strong governing bodies.
 In 1884, Victoria formed its own association, the Anglo-Australian Football Association (now Football Victoria), as did Queensland, in the Anglo-Queensland Football Association (now, Football Queensland), and Northern New South Wales, in the Northern District British Football Association (now, Northern New South Wales Football).
 In 1896, the Western Australian Soccer Football Association was formed.
 In 1900, a Tasmanian association was formed, and later, the South Australian British Football Association was formed in 1902.

 In 1897 the Victorian Football League formed as a breakaway from the VFA, the league would exert significant influence and became the country's most significant nationally in terms of interest and attendance.

-Following Federation of Australia in 1903 Australian Football experienced a national revival with the formation of the NSW Australian Football Association (NSWAFA) and Queensland Football League (QFL) which have continued to the present day.
+Following Federation of Australia in 1903 Australian rules football experienced a national revival with the formation of the NSW Australian Football Association (NSWAFA) and Queensland Football League (QFL) which have continued to the present day.
 The nationalisation of the game led to the first national governing body, the Australasian Football Council and the first national carnival in 1908.

 The 1908 Wallabies, Australia's first Olympic football team.

-In 1914 and 1915 an amalgamation of rugby league and Australian Football was considered and trialled.
+In 1914 and 1915 an amalgamation of rugby league and Australian rules football was considered and trialled.

-After the war, Australian Football became popular in both the Northern Territory and Australian Capital Territory.
+After the war, Australian rules football became popular in both the Northern Territory and Australian Capital Territory.

 In 1922, a committee in Australia investigated the benefits of physical education for girls.
 They came up with several recommendations regarding what sports were and were not appropriate for girls to play based on the level of fitness required.
 Football was completely medically inappropriate for girls to play.
 It was medically appropriate for all girls to be able to participate in, so long as they were not done in an overly competitive manner, swimming, rowing, cycling and horseback riding.

 In 1928 Australia national rugby league team adopted the national colours of green and gold for the first time, having previously used blue and maroon, making the Kangaroos the first national football team of any code to do so.
 All others have adopted the colours since.